Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Experiments

+We first show that predicted visual exemplars better reflect visual similarities between classes than semantic representations.
+Let $\mD_{\va_u}$ be the pairwise Euclidean distance matrix between \emph{unseen} classes computed from semantic representations (i.e., $\cU$ by $\cU$), $\mD_{\vpsi(\va_u)}$ the distance matrix computed from predicted exemplars, and $\mD_{\vv_u}$ the distance matrix computed from real exemplars (which we do not have access to).
+Table~\ref{tCorrDis} shows that the correlation between $\mD_{\vpsi(\va_u)}$ and $\mD_{\vv_u}$ is much higher than that between $\mD_{\va_u}$ and $\mD_{\vv_u}$.
+Importantly, we improve this correlation without access to any data of the unseen classes.
+See also similar results using another metric in the supplementary material.

-We first show some t-SNE~\cite{tSNE} visualization of predicted visual exemplars of the unseen classes.
-They are the outputs of the regressors learned from semantic representation-visual exemplar pairs of the seen classes.
+We then show some t-SNE~\cite{tSNE} visualization of predicted visual exemplars of the \emph{unseen} classes.
 Ideally, we would like them to be as close to their corresponding real images as possible.
 In Fig.~\ref{fTsne}, we demonstrate that this is indeed the case for many of the unseen classes; for those unseen classes (each of which denoted by a color), their real images (crosses) and our predicted visual exemplars (circles) are well-aligned.
-Please refer to the Suppl. for larger figures.

-The quality of predicted exemplars (in this case based on the distance to the real images) depends on two main factors: the predictive quality of semantic representations and the number of semantic representation-visual exemplar pairs available for training, which in this case is equal to the number of seen classes $\cS$.
-On \textbf{AwA} where we have only $40$ training pairs, the predicted exemplars are surprisingly accurate, mostly either placed in their corresponding clusters or at least closer to their clusters than predicted exemplars of other unseen classes.
-Thus, we expect them to be useful for discriminating among unseen classes.
+The quality of predicted exemplars (in this case based on the distance to the real images) depends on two main factors: the predictive capability of semantic representations and the number of semantic representation-visual exemplar pairs available for training, which in this case is equal to the number of seen classes $\cS$.
+On \textbf{AwA} where we have only $40$ training pairs, the predicted exemplars are surprisingly accurate, mostly either placed in their corresponding clusters or at least closer to their clusters than predicted exemplars of the other unseen classes.
+Thus, we expect them to be useful for discriminating among the unseen classes.
 On \textbf{ImageNet}, the predicted exemplars are not as accurate as we would have hoped, but this is expected since the word vectors are purely learned from text.

 We also observe relatively well-separated clusters in the semantic embedding space (in our case, also the visual feature space since we only apply PCA projections to the visual features), confirming our assumption about the existence of clustering structures.
-We believe that deep learning features play a key role here and this is one of the main factors why our method works so well.
 On \textbf{CUB}, we observe that these clusters are more mixed than on other datasets.
 This is not surprising given that it is a fine-grained classification dataset of bird species.

-\subsubsection{Zero-shot learning results}
+\subsection{Zero-shot learning results}